Zulfikar Ali Bhutto: Presidency (1971-1973)

 In June 1972, Bhutto visited India to meet Prime Minister Indira Gandhi and negotiated a formal peace agreement and the release of 93,000 Pakistani prisoners of war.
 The two leaders signed the Simla Agreement, which committed both nations to establish a new-yet-temporary Line of Control in Kashmir and obligated them to resolve disputes peacefully through bilateral talks.
 Bhutto also promised to hold a future summit for the peaceful resolution of the Kashmir dispute and pledged to recognise Bangladesh.
 Although he secured the release of Pakistani soldiers held by India, Bhutto was criticised by many in Pakistan for allegedly making too many concessions to India.
 It is theorised that Bhutto feared his downfall if he could not secure the release of Pakistani soldiers and the return of territory occupied by Indian forces.
 Bhutto established an atomic power development program and inaugurated the first Pakistani atomic reactor, built in collaboration with Canada in Karachi on 28 November.
 On 30 March, 59 military officers were arrested by army troops for allegedly plotting a coup against Bhutto, who appointed then-Brigadier Muhammad Zia-ul-Haq to head a military tribunal to investigate and try the suspects.
 The National Assembly approved the new 1973 Constitution, which Bhutto signed into effect on 12 April.
 The constitution proclaimed an "Islamic Republic" in Pakistan with a parliamentary form of government.
 On 10 August, Bhutto turned over the post of president to Fazal Ilahi Chaudhry, assuming the office of prime minister instead.

+Sharif al Mujahid has argued that, as the appeal of socialist rhetoric declined, Bhutto increasingly turned to Islamic symbolism and policies to mobilize public support.
+His government liberalized the Hajj policy, sponsored renovations at major Sufi shrines in Pakistan, and made frequent public displays of religious devotion, including visits to shrines and highly publicized pilgrimages abroad.
+Bhutto also emphasized Pakistan's Islamic identity in foreign policy by strengthening ties with Muslim-majority countries and convening the 1974 Islamic Summit in Lahore following the 1973 Arab-Israeli War, where a commemorative monument was erected.
+He publicly presented himself as a proponent of Islamic solidarity and Muslim unity, particularly during the later stages of his political career.
+Bhutto's Pan-Islamic approach would become clear during the 1977 election.